learn-co-curriculum/active-record-associations-and-migrations/README.md

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/activerecord-associations-intro' title='Active Record Associations Introduction: Playlister'>Active Record Associations Introduction: Playlister</a> on Learn.co and start learning to code for free.</p>

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/activerecord-associations-intro'>ActiveRecord Associations</a> on Learn.co and start learning to code for free.</p>